 Note: The manual Refresh Static APIs option applies only to static service APIs.
 Changes to the status of services that are onboarded to allow for dynamic discovery require a restart of the specific services where changes are applied.
 It is not necessary to restart the API Catalog or the Discovery Service.

-Change password via API Catalog
+Change expired password via API Catalog

-In case expiration of a mainframe password, the API Catalog offers the possibility to set a new password, using either the SAF or the z/OSMF provider.
-For more information about the password change functionality, see Advanced Gateway features configuration.
+In case of expiration of a mainframe password, the API Catalog offers the possibility to set a new password.
+When your password expires, you are prompted with a form and a warning message: